Topological insulators and geometry of vector bundles: Connection on a vector bundle

+There are several ways to generalize this construction.
+First, we replace the plane with another surface $\Surf$ and obtain the tangent bundle of this surface

+which contains velocity fields of points moving on the surface $\Surf$.
+Next, note that a velocity field is a very specific type of a field.
+For a general vector field, vectors at $p$ form a vector space $V_p$, which is not related to the shape of the surface $\Surf$ near $p$.
+This gives us the notion of \defn{vector bundle} $V$ over $\Surf$:

+which can be though of as a collection of vector spaces attached to the points of $\Surf$.
+There are special terms for the parts of a vector bundle: \begin{itemize} \item One calls $\Surf$ the \defn{base space}, or simply the base, of the bundle $V$.
+The base can be any smooth geometric object, like a curve, a surface, or their higher-dimensional generalizations.

+\item The vector space $V_p$ is known as a \defn{fiber} at $p\in \Surf$.
+As the point $p$ moves on $\Surf$, the fibers $V_p$ must vary smoothly.
+In particular, the fibers have the same dimension for all $p\in \Surf$.

+\item A \defn{global section} $\vec v$ of the bundle $V$ is a smooth choice of an element $\vec v(p)$ in each fiber.
+In other words, it is a function $\vec v: \Surf\to V$ such that $\vec v(p)\in V_p$, generalizing the concept of vector field.
+When defined only over some region $\Sigma\subset \Surf$, the section is said to be \defn{local}. \end{itemize}

+The reader may wonder, what a smooth variation of vector spaces $V_p$ can possibly mean.
+The precise answer is given by the mathematical definition of smooth vector bundle, which lies outside the scope of these notes\footnote{A smooth vector bundle is an object described by the definition given in Preface, which carries an extra layer of data: a differential structure.}.
+However, there will be an appropriate notion of smoothness for each vector bundle we will encounter.
+For example, the tangent bundle $T\Surf$ to a surface $\Surf$ can be thought of as a collection of planes orthogonal to the surface normals $\vec n$.
+Then the planes vary smoothly over the surface in the sense that the vector field $\vec n$ is smooth.

-Starting from the bundle $V$, we can obtain new bundles by cutting subsets of the base space or vector subspaces of the fiber.
-Suppose we have a circle $S^1\subset \R^2$ on the plane.
-Then we can \defn{restrict} the bundle $V$ to the circle by considering only those fibers that are attached to the points of $S^1$:
+Given a vector bundle, we can obtain new bundles by specifying subsets of the base space or by selecting vector subspaces of the fiber.
+Suppose that we have a circle $S^1\subset \R^2$ on the plane.
+Then we can \defn{restrict} the bundle $T\R^2$ to the circle by considering only those fibers that are attached to the points of $S^1$:

-One can further select a vector subspace in each fiber, thus specifying a \defn{subbundle}.
-For example, choose in each fiber $V_p$ of $V\rvert_{S^1}$ a line that is tangent to the circle.
-In this way one obtains the \defn{tangent bundle} to the circle $TS^1 \subset V\rvert_{S^1}$, as shown in the middle panel of Fig.~\ref{Fig:VBExamples}.
-Its fiber at point $p$ is denoted $T_pS^1$.

-In a similar way, we define the tangent bundle to the sphere $TS^2$ (Fig.~\ref{Fig:VBExamples}, right).
-Start from the vector bundle
+One can further choose a vector subspace in each fiber, thus defining a \defn{subbundle}.
+For example, select in each fiber of $T\R^2\rvert_{S^1}$ a line that is tangent to the circle.
+The result is the tangent bundle of the circle $TS^1 \subset T\R^2\rvert_{S^1}$, as shown in the middle panel of Fig.~\ref{Fig:VBExamples}.
+Now let us add a new dimension to this picture: consider a two-dimensional sphere $S^2\subset \R^3$.
+The tangent bundle of the sphere $TS^2$ is then a subbundle of the restriction $T\R^3\rvert_{S^2}$ (Fig.~\ref{Fig:VBExamples}, right).
+If a vector bundle $V$ is a subbundle of $W$, we will call the latter an \defn{ambient bundle} for $V$.

-of three-dimensional vector spaces over a three-dimensional space $\R^3$.
-Then restrict it to the two-dimensional sphere $S^2\subset \R^3$ and further select planes that are tangent to the sphere.
-Alternatively, one can define these planes in terms of normal vectors $\vec n$ to the sphere.
-At point $p$, define the plane $T_pS^2$ as an orthogonal complement to $\vec n(p)$ in $W_p$.